Police operations at the initial reception centre Ellwangen

 Refugee accommodation as private homes

-With its decision, the Administrative Court disregards the protective content of Article 13 of the Basic Law.
-Rooms in communal refugee accommodation are private homes under Article 13 of the Basic Law and are therefore subject to special protection.
+Rooms in collective refugee accommodation are dwellings under Article 13 of the Basic Law and are therefore subject to special protection.
 The inviolability of the home is a fundamental right that is closely linked to human dignity.
 The protection of the home also protects the right to a dignified life.
-The Federal Constitutional Court hence interprets the concept of the home broadly.
+The Federal Constitutional Court therefore interprets the concept of the home broadly.
 The protection extends to all rooms in which private life unfolds.
-Applying these guidelines, specialised courts have already recognised rooms in student dormitories, in a clinic and in accommodation for the homeless as private homes.
+Applying these guidelines, specialised courts have already recognised rooms in student dormitories, in a clinic and in accommodation for the homeless as housing.
 Various administrative courts and most recently the Higher Administrative Court of Hamburg have also granted the protection of the home to rooms in collective accommodation for refugees.

 We aim for a landmark judgment against the unlawful deportation practice